They will be hosting a public hearing and possibly moving for final approval on August 4, long before students return.

 While the majority of students are out of town for the summer, the Ann Arbor City Council has been busy coming up with ways to push students and other Ann Arbor residents towards making healthy choices – namely by raising the legal age to purchase tobacco products from 18 to 21.

 The ordinance would prohibit anyone from selling, giving or furnishing a tobacco product to someone under the age of 21.
 The language includes electronic cigarettes, but would exclude products aimed at helping individual quit smoking if they are approved by the U.S. Food and Drug Administration.
 Additionally, the ordinance would remove penalties for underage possession of tobacco products and instead assess penalties against retailers.
+It is better to browse this site to know the harmful effects of smoking on men and women.

 Julie Grand, who proposed the ordinance, told the Review, “As a policy maker, I believe ordinance changes should be supported by research and reflect the values of our community.”
 She explained that Ann Arbor would be the first community in Michigan to enact these changes, and added that she believed “the presence of tobacco prevention experts, coupled with Ann Arbor’s progressive values, makes our city an excellent fit to lead the way.”